nice-game-hints/goodbye-deponia/06-porta-fisco/010-left/055-banana-crate.md

 Now, open the crate.

 # It's tight
 Use the correct tool.
-You get it when you [deal with Bambina and Lotti](../020-middle/025-tattoo-design.md)
+You get it when you [deal with Bambina and Lotti](../020-middle/025-tattoo-design.md) as **Middle Rufus**.

 # The tool?
+**Middle Rufus**

 The crowbar is next to the loitering Lotti.
 Give the crowbar to *Left Rufus*.
-Form the child bridge and use the crowbar to open the banana crate.
+As *Left Rufus* form the child bridge and use the crowbar to open the banana crate.